ConjurTech/slate/source/includes/rest/_exchange_information.html.md

 Parameter                 | Description
 ------------------------- | ----------
-maker / default           | Default rate for maker orders, before discount (in %) taker / default           | Default rate for taker orders, before discount (in %) native_fee_discount       | Discount applied to fee for use of native token (as a multiplier) native_fee_asset_id       | NEO contract hash of the Native Token (i.e. `SWTH`) enforce_native_fee        | List of asset tickers where fee **must** be paid in Native Tokens native_fee_exchange_rates | List of token:value tuples, containing the exchange rate in Native Token
+maker / default           | Default trading fee rate for maker orders, before any discount and network fees taker / default           | Default trading rate for taker orders, before any discount and network fees network_fee_subsidy_threshold | The rate used against your trade proceeds at which network fees will be capped at.
+(E.g. Assuming `network_fee_subsidy_threshold` is 0.1 and the your total trade proceeds is 0.2 ETH, the payable network fee will not exceed 0.02 ETH.) native_fee_discount       | Discount applied to fee for use of native token (as a multiplier).
+Discount Rate is 1 - `native_fee_discount` native_fee_asset_id       | NEO contract hash of the Native Token (i.e. `SWTH`) enforce_native_fee        | List of asset tickers where fee **must** be paid in Native Tokens native_fee_exchange_rates | List of token:value tuples, containing the exchange rate in Native Token network_fees              | Network Trading fee in the smallest denomination of the native network token network_fees_for_wdl      | Network Withdrawal fee in the smallest denomination of the native network token

-### Get Announcement Message
+### GET Announcements

 Retrieve the currently active Switcheo Exchange Announcement